-The Coronavirus pandemic has impacted on proposed services to/from Jersey this summer, which has seen both a suspension as well as reduction in some services, with some routes due to open later than at first expected.
+Although Jersey’s borders are open for both commercial and private aircraft, the Coronavirus pandemic has impacted on proposed services into 2021, which has seen the suspension as well as a reduction in some services, with some routes due to open later than at first expected.

 Please contact your airline directly for current schedules, tariffs and reservations.